 In partnership with the USAID-funded Microenterprise Access to Banking (MABS) and two rural banks in the Philippines, IPA designed a study to test the effectiveness of text message reminders as a tool for boosting repayment among micro-borrowers.
 Both banks are for-profit institutions that operate individual-liability microfinance lending programs.
 All new clients at select branches of both banks who had provided cell phone numbers to the bank and who availed of these loans during the study period were automatically enrolled in the study.
-MABS, a national initiative established to expand financial services, provides technical assistance and training to local banks.
+MABS, a national initiative established to expand financial services, and provide technical assistance and training to local banks.

 Details of the intervention

-Researchers randomly assigned approximately 1,259 new borrowers who had just received their first loans from their respective banks into a comparison group or one of 12 treatment groups (with various combinations of timing, framing, and personalized messages).
-Beyond assessing the overall impact of text reminders, the study was designed to explore the importance of timing, framing and personalization of the text message reminders.
+Researchers randomly assigned approximately 1,259 new borrowers who had just received their first loans from their respective banks into a comparison group or one of twelve intervention groups (with various combinations of timing, framing, and personalized messages).
+Beyond assessing the overall impact of text reminders, the study was designed to explore the importance of timing, framing, and personalization of the text message reminders.
 Regarding timing, researchers explore whether messages received two days before the due date, one day before the due date, or on the due date itself prove to be the more useful for reminding borrowers to pay.
 Secondly, the framing, or psychology, of the message sent was varied between emphasizing either the benefit of compliance or the cost of non-compliance to motivate repayment.
 Finally the importance of personalizing the text message was assessed by comparing messages with the account officer’s name with those containing the client’s name.

-Over the course of 16 months between January 2009 and April 2010, cell phone numbers and payment due dates were submitted by the three partner banks on a weekly basis to an automated text message application that sent the assigned text message to borrowers on the appropriate date.
+Over the course of sixteen months between January 2009 and April 2010, cell phone numbers and payment due dates were submitted by the three partner banks on a weekly basis to an automated text message application that sent the assigned text message to borrowers on the appropriate date.
 All loans required payments on a weekly basis, and the average loan term at the Rural Bank of Mabitac was three months, while the average loan term at Green Bank was six months.

 Results and policy lessons

 However, researchers did find that including the loan officer’s name significantly improved repayment.
-That is, results suggested that this message reduced the likelihood that a loan was unpaid 30 days after maturity by 5.5 percentage points, a 41 percent reduction.
+That is, results suggested that this message reduced the likelihood that a loan was unpaid thirty days after maturity by 5.5 percentage points, a 41 percent reduction.
 The effects of mentioning the loan officer’s name are only significant for borrowers who had been serviced by the same loan officer before.